FranklinMoux/End-to-End-Solution-in-AWS/README.md

 * 2 Create an Amazon RDS/MySQL DB instance.

-* 3 Create a launch template using Amazon EC2 with an Auto Scaling group and an Application Load Balancer for a the web server engine and an initial homepage for the website.
+* 3 Create a launch template using Amazon EC2 with an Auto Scaling group and an Application Load Balancer for the web server engine and an initial homepage for the website.

 * 4 Create a CloudWatch Dashboard to monitor generated activities for the Webserver and database.